 Heck one of the most cultural things to do in Ireland is to drink a Guinness at the local pub while listening to an Irish trad session, which sets you back €5 a pint.
 It’s one of our favorite places to travel as you get great value in Ireland!

-Since all local costs will be in Euros that’s the currency will use for all prices in this guide to traveling costs in Ireland.
+Since all local costs will be in Euros that’s the currency that will use for all prices in this guide to traveling costs in Ireland.
 However, keep in mind that Northern Ireland is in the United Kingdom and uses the British Pound (GBP).

-What’s A Trip to Ireland Cost?
+How Much Does A Trip to Ireland Cost?

 Transport in Ireland

+The first thing you should look at in your trip to Ireland cost is transport.
 Transportation around Ireland is affordable and simple to understand.
 Most visitors will likely use public transportation as it does an effective job of connecting the main cities and towns.
 Since distances are not vast in Ireland it’s pretty affordable to rely on the public transport system with a combination of buses and trains.

 However, the most effective way to travel around Ireland is in a rental car.
 We suggest a car because it’s a great way to explore the countryside and typically offers good value for transportation costs.